Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

-For dJay, the performance difference to \sys\ becomes less pronounced for User3$_A$ and User6$_B$ (P).
-This is because the heavy server load limits both systems' ability to increase RQ, thereby reducing dJay’s tendency to waste resources through network-condition-agnostic RQ adjustments.
+For dJay, the performance difference compared to \sys\ becomes less pronounced for User3$_A$ and User6$_B$ (P).
+This is because the heavy load limits both systems' ability to increase RQ, thereby reducing dJay’s tendency to waste resources with RQ adjustments that are agnostic to user-side quality.